 Bob Babbitt

-• Bass player with the Motown Records studio band the Funk Brothers
+- Bass player with the Motown Records session musician studio band, The Funk Brothers

 Bob Babbitt was an American bassist, most famous for his work as a member of Motown Records' studio band, the Funk Brothers, 1966-1972.
 The group received three Grammy Awards and is considered one of the most successful groups of studio musicians in music history.
 They have played on hit songs like "My Girl," "I Heard It Through the Grapevine," "Papa Was A Rollin' Stone," and "Ain't No Mountain High Enough".